matsens/erick/_posts/2019-05-26-four-rivers-korea.md

 Not all ferry services allow you to take bikes, but DAE-A Express Shipping Co do.

 Japan is much more oriented towards cash versus card.
-We didn't have luck at the banks, but the post office ATMs worked great.
+We didn't have luck with the ATMs at banks, but the post office ATMs worked great.
 Get some cash where you can.

 There aren't grocery stores everywhere in Tsushima, so stock up when you have the opportunity.